skypjack/entt/docs/md/resource.md

 operators return resource handles rather than instances of the mapped type.<br/>
 Since the cache has no control over the loader and a resource isn't required to also be convertible to bool, these handles can be invalid.
-This usually means an error in the user logic but it may also be an _expected_ event.<br/>
+This usually means an error in the user logic, but it may also be an _expected_ event.<br/>
 It's therefore recommended to verify handles validity with a check in debug (for example, when loading) or an appropriate logic in retail.